lifenautjoe/noel/README.md

 ## Features

 * Event replaying.
 Never miss a beat.
-* Human API.
+* API designed for humans.
 No useless concepts to try to make sense of.

 ## Installation